Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Receive a Slowpoke Lv9 from the GR Island (Red) Imakuni? after defeating him 3 times!_

-Their decks are both mostly Water/Psychic.
-They can be challenged in a random club lobby, on their respective islands, once each time you load a save file.
-You must talk to characters in the Water Club lobby to learn about Imakuni?
+* Talk to people in the Water Club lobby to learn about Imakuni?
 Black.
-Afterwards, both Imakuni? will begin to appear on their respective islands.
-If you wish to farm them for packs, save, reset, and check the lobbies until you hear their music.
+Afterwards, both Imakuni? will begin to appear in random Club/Fort lobbies on their respective islands.
+After winning, save and reload.
+They spawn once per file load.
+Both use Water/Psychic decks.

 ***